How to Tell the Difference Between Fake Online Casinos: A Security Guide

 Payment delays without explanation;

-Withdrawal limits of $5-10 a day are typical fake tactics.
+Withdrawal limits of $5-10 per day are a typical fake tactic.

 Fake sites can:

-- do not have a page with terms of use;
+- not have a page with terms of use;

 - do not specify a legal entity.